Graph Masked Autoencoders with Transformers: Introduction

-We summarize our contributions as follows: \begin{itemize} \item We propose Graph Masked Autoencoders (GMAE), a self-supervised model for graph representations. \item GMAE can serve as an effective pre-training method for graph transformers to improve the performance and simplify the training process. \item With the masking mechanism and the asymmetric encoder-decoder design, GMAE has a much less memory consumption compared with conventional graph transformers.
-Therefore, it can be used to train large graphs and deep transformers. \item Extensive experiments show that GMAE pre-training and fine-tuning outperforms state-of-the-art supervised models.
-GMAE also achieves state-of-the-art performance on vanilla self-supervised graph classification tasks with linear evaluation protocol. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We propose Graph Masked Autoencoders (GMAEs), a self-supervised model for learning graph representations. \item With the masking mechanism and the asymmetric encoder-decoder design, GMAE has a much less memory consumption compared with conventional graph transformers. \item GMAE can serve as an effective pre-training tool for graph transformers to simplify the training process. \item Extensive experiments show that GMAE achieves state-of-the-art performance on both self-supervised graph classification tasks and self-supervised node classification tasks with common downstream evaluation protocols.
+GMAE pre-training and fine-tuning scheme also achieves comparable performance with end-to-end training. \end{itemize}